geosolutions-it/django-wfe/README.md

 ### Running Workflows

-**Note:** When running the project with django-wfe application, the background process, updating the database with the currently available Steps, Decisions and Workflows is triggered, so files with the definitions can be changed during the project execution.
+**Note:** When running the project with django-wfe application, the background process, updating the database with the currently used Steps and Decisions, and available Workflows is triggered, so files containing the definitions can be changed during the project runtime.
 By default, an update is executed every 5 seconds, but it can be customized with `WFE_WATCHDOG_INTERVAL` setting.
 Providing a non-positive value will result in disabling the updating task.

 ##### With python functions